Markmonitor

-Markmonitor Inc. is an American software company founded in 1999.
-It develops software intended to protect corporate brands from Internet counterfeiting, fraud, piracy, and cybersquatting.
-MarkMonitor also develops and publishes reports on the prevalence of brand abuse on the Internet.
+Markmonitor Inc. is an American software company founded in 1999 that develops software intended to protect corporate brands from Internet counterfeiting, fraud, piracy, and cybersquatting.
+Headquartered in Boise, Idaho, it also develops and publishes reports on the prevalence of brand abuse on the Internet.

-In November 2022, the company was acquired by Newfold Digital.
+Acquired in November 2022 by Newfold Digital, it was later announced that the firm would be sold to Com Laude, a company owned by PX3 Partners.
+On January 12, 2026, it was reported that Com Laude completed its acquisition of MarkMonitor.

 History

-Markmonitor was founded in 1999 in Boise, Idaho and its initial business as a service provider for the protection of corporate trademarks on the Internet.
-In 2000, it gained ICANN accreditation status for domain registration and acquired a domain management business called AllDomains the following year.
+Founded in 1999 in Boise, Idaho, MarkMonitor was initially a service provider for the protection of corporate trademarks on the Internet.
+Then, within two years, it gained ICANN accreditation status for domain registration and acquired a domain management business called AllDomains.

 In October 2010, Markmonitor acquired an anti-piracy company (DtecNet) and was itself purchased by Thomson Reuters' Intellectual Property & Science business in July 2012.
-In 2016, the IP division of Reuters, including Markmonitor, was sold to two venture capital companies, under the new parent company Clarivate Analytics.
+In 2016, it was part of the sale of Reuters' IP division to two venture capital firms, under the new parent company Clarivate Analytics.

-In 2022, Clarivate announced that Newfold Digital purchased its subsidiary.
-Backed by the Clearlake and Siris groups, Newfold is a web and commerce technology provider.
+In 2022, Clarivate announced that its subsidiary had been sold to Newfold Digital, a web and commerce technology provider backed by the Clearlake and Siris groups.
+After announcing it would buy MarkMonitor for an undisclosed sum, domain registrar Com Laude completed the transaction in January 2026.

-In September 2025, domain name registrar Com Laude announced that the company has acquired Markmonitor for an undisclosed sum.